Careers360 Logo

 Answer:

 The radish is an example of a taproot.
 In this, the plant has a thick main root called the primary root and bears many side branches called secondary roots.
-In the radish plant, it helps in the storage of various sugars and starch, making it an important food source for us.
+In the radish plant, it helps in the storage of various sugars and starches, making it an important food source for us.

 The leaves of the radish plant show reticulate venation.
 In which veins are irregularly distributed in the lamina, forming a network.
 This reticulate venation is mostly found in dicot plants.